jakubBone/Client-Server-Application/README.md

 enhanced error handling and logging, more robust mailbox operations, additional admin functionalities for user management.

+## Logging
+The application uses Log4j2 for logging.
+The application intentionally generates a large amount of logs, which are detailed and technical.
+These logs are useful for developers during debugging and troubleshooting.
+Access to the source code is essential for a full analysis and repair of potential issues.

 ## Additional Information
 SQLite: Database used for storing users and emails data.